danielkunin/Deeplearning-Visualizations/article/optimization.md

 This loss function depends on:

-- The model’s prediction which, in turn, depends on the parameter values  (weights and biases) as well as the input (in this case, images).
+- The model’s prediction which, in turn, depends on the parameter values (weights) as well as the input (in this case, images).
 - The ground truth corresponding to the input (labels; in this case, bounding boxes).

 ### Visualizing the loss function

-For a given input batch along with the corresponding ground truths, the loss function has a landscape that depends on the parameters of the network.
+For a given set of examples along with the corresponding ground truth labels, the loss function has a landscape that varies as a function of the parameters of the network.

 It is difficult to visualize this landscape, if there are more than two parameters.
-However, the landscape does exist, and our goal is to find the point where the loss function’s value is minimal.
+However, the landscape does exist, and our goal is to find the point where the loss function’s value is (approximately) minimal.

 Updating the parameter values will move the value either closer to or farther from the target minimum point.